HenryZhao1412/hengji.github.io/_posts/Learning-Blog-1.md

 The third parameter `valid_pct=0.2` is meaning that 20% images in the dataset will be used as the validation set, and the rest 80% will be used as the training set.
 Validation set is necessary because it can be used to monitor the performance of the model.
 During the training process, the model will remember the training images, so, if we use the training set to test the model, the model will give you 100% correct answer, this is a cheat not what we want.
 The images in validation set the model didn't seen before, the results of using validation set can help us update the weight of the model.

 The fourth parameter `seed=42` will make sure every time we train the model, it can give the model the same training set and the same validation set.
+This is important because if the model performs not evert well, we can set the same seed to another model and check if this is the problem of images in training set or the validation set.